From a Practitioner’s Perspective

-Next we initiated the scheduling process.
+Next, we initiated the scheduling process.
 Digital photographs and medical history were obtained to ensure that she was an appropriate candidate for the procedure.
 Fee schedules, travel arrangements, surgical options, risks, and recovery issues were reviewed.
 Now Karen, an intelligent and charming young woman, and her American husband were here for the preoperative visit 3 days before surgery.
-At consultation, we were able to establish a rapport, conduct a proper examination, and finalize our surgical plan.
+At the consultation, we were able to establish a rapport, conduct a proper examination, and finalize our surgical plan.

 At surgery, everything went as planned.
 Karen had an uneventful course with excellent results.
 She was extremely pleased and grateful.
 Eight days after surgery she returned to Tokyo.
 We communicated via email over the next 12 months as she kept us posted on her progress.

 As the phenomenon of globalization accelerates to encompass an expanding array of sectors, medical tourism is emerging as a megatrend in its own right.
 Growing numbers of patients from the developed world venture abroad, motivated by cost savings, good results, ease of access, and the lure of attractive holiday destinations.
 In our practice, we are seeing increasing numbers of out-of-town patents coming in for surgery.

 Consumers are well advised to exercise caution when considering cosmetic surgery at home or abroad.
 Since I practice in the USA, I can only give examples applicable to this practice environment.